khushal06/edgerunner/README.md

 Deepseek was fast but messy.
 Great at generating text quickly but bad at following strict formatting rules.
 You would not use it in a system that needs clean structured outputs.

-Temperature matters.
+Temperature matters more than I expected.
 At 0.7 even llama3.2 needed a retry to produce valid JSON.
 At 0.0 it passed every time.
 In any production system that needs consistent outputs always use temperature 0.

 ## Project Status

 - [x] Phase 1 — benchmark 3 models across 90 inferences
 - [x] Phase 2 — JSON validation, retry logic, temperature testing
-- [ ] Phase 3 — charts and full technical report
+- [x] Phase 3 — charts and model comparison report

 ## Files
 ```